ImProver: Agent-Based Automated Proof Optimization: Experiments

 \section{Experiments}

 We test \methodname{} on rewriting real-world undergraduate theorems, competition problems, and research-level mathematics and compare its results to those of the base GPT-4o and GPT-4o-mini models.
-We examine the optimization capabilities of \methodname{} for the length and readability metrics - studying the effectiveness in maintaining the correctness of the tactic proof while making it more concise, as well as making it more declarative in style and readable in practice.
+We examine the optimization capabilities of \methodname{} for the length and declarative metrics, studying the effectiveness in maintaining the correctness of the tactic proof while making it more concise as well as making it more declarative in style and structure.